wrightcameron/hiring-exercise/README.md

 - Vue
 - Angular

-#### Extra Credit
+#### Items for extra credit:

 - Include an automated testing suite that uses a common testing library such as Jasmine, Jest, or Mocha.
+  - Keep it simple:
-  - Keep it simple here, test your logic, mock any third party services or dependencies, but give yourself some guard rails
+    - Test your logic, mock any third party services or dependencies
+    - Give yourself some guard rails
+    - Any UI tests can simply validate your components are rendering when properly initialized
 - Enforce authentication for all API endpoints except: `/authenticate` and `/user/create`
   - Search the code for commented out: `auth: 'jwt'` as a starting point
   - Postman will also have some information on sending the `Authorization` header as a reference